jcl5m1/ventilator/README.md

 * See [more detailed discussion of these risk and potential engineering/administrative controls to address them](https://github.com/jcl5m1/ventilator/wiki/Notes-from-chatting-with-a-pulmonologist).

 ### Hardware Capabilities
-This rudimentary design could provide a programmable target breathing rate (10-16/min), a target Positive End-Expiratory Pressure (PEEP), and the blower is physicially able to hit a peak airway pressure of upto 45cmh2o.
+ * This rudimentary design could provide a programmable target breathing rate (10-16/min)
+ * it can be progammed a target Positive End-Expiratory Pressure (PEEP)
+ * The blower is physicially able to hit a peak airway pressure of upto 45cmh2o.
 However, <strong>[going above 20cmh2o can be DANGEROUS](https://github.com/jcl5m1/ventilator/wiki/Notes-from-chatting-with-a-pulmonologist)</strong>.
+  * It can't yet guarantee a specific tidal volume.
+What level of accuracy in volume is sufficient?
+100mL?
+10mL?
+  * It doesn't regulate fractional oxygen (FiO2).
+But, a down stream connection to an O2 tank is possible to boost O2 concentration.
+I could use a reference to a low cost O2 sensor.
-It can't guarantee a specific tidal volume, and doesn't regulate specific fractional oxygen (FiO2).
-It is very doubtfull the blower is safe for 100% O2, so it just pushes atmospheric air (21% O2).
-Any other ratio would require O2 feed down stream and manual guess work on the supply flow.
-It is lacking in many ways, but it is possible this limited functionality could help when better care is not available and it is a starting point for how to do better.
+  * It is lacking in many other ways, but it is possible this limited functionality could help when better care is not available and it is a starting point for how to do better.
+Critical features can be added over time.

 Here's a youtube video walking through the components as of 2020/03/17:
 [![Youtube video](https://img.youtube.com/vi/n57u1NvXBgw/0.jpg)](https://www.youtube.com/watch?v=n57u1NvXBgw)